-At LP, we believe that all work related injuries and occupational illnesses can be prevented, and we are committed to ensuring the health and safety of all employees and contractors.
-We have developed comprehensive health and safety programs with appropriate executive oversight, regular training, targets that promote continuous improvement, regular first and second party audits, and protocols for remedial action.
+At LP, we believe that all work-related injuries and occupational illnesses can be prevented, and we are committed to ensuring the health and safety of all employees and contractors.
+We have developed comprehensive health and safety programs with appropriate executive oversight, regular training, targets that promote continuous improvement, regular first- and second-party audits, and protocols for remedial action.

-LP’s health and safety program is governed by the LP Environmental, Health and Safety (“EHS”) Protocol Standard.
+LP’s health and safety programs are governed by the LP Environmental, Health and Safety (“EHS”) Protocol Standard.
 This standard is applicable to all LP locations, wholly owned subsidiaries, and majority owned joint ventures.
 In cases where LP is not the majority owner of an operation, we encourage the adoption of the LP Protocol or a similar standard.
 Our EHS Protocol Standard applies to both employees and contractors.

 The LP EHS Protocol Standard defines LP’s EHS governance and the implementation of EHS management systems, and we provide an overview of that governance and management here: